 Cognitive science research suggests the noisy workplaces common in low and middle income countries can impair workers' cognitive functions.
 However, whether this translates into lower earnings for workers depends on the importance of these functions for productivity and whether workers understand these effects.
 I use two randomized experiments in Nairobi, Kenya to answer these questions.
 First, I randomize exposure to engine noise during a textile training course at a government training facility.
-An increase of 10 dB reduces productivity by approximately 5%.
-In order to study what mechanism drives this effect.
-I then randomize engine noise during tests of cognitive function and a placebo effort task.
+An increase of 7 dB reduces productivity by approximately 3%.
+In order to study what mechanism drives this effect, I then randomize engine noise during tests of cognitive function and an effort task.
 The same noise change impairs cognitive function but not effort task performance.
 Finally, in both experiments, I examine whether individuals appreciate the impact of noise on their performance by eliciting participants' willingness to pay for quiet working conditions while randomly varying whether they are compensated based on their performance.
 Individuals' willingness to pay does not depend on the wage structure; suggesting that they are not aware that quiet working conditions would increase their performance pay.
-This suggests workers may fail to mitigate earnings losses by either sorting into quieter jobs where they are more productive or by demanding compensating differentials.
+Thus, workers may fail to mitigate earnings losses by sorting into quieter jobs where they are more productive.

 ^{}University of Chicago Booth School of Business; Address: 5807 S Woodlawn Ave, Chicago, IL 60637; Email: joshua.dean@chicagobooth.edu.
 I am extraordinarily grateful for the guidance and support of my advisors Esther Duflo, Frank Schilbach and Abhijit Banerjee without whom this project would not have been possible.
-This project also benefited from conversations with Alonso Bucarey, Emily Breza, Sydnee Caldwell, Stefano DellaVigna, Dave Donaldson, Aicha Ben Dhia, John Firth, Chishio Furukawa, Rachel Glennerster, Nick Hagerty, Johannes Haushofer, Peter Hull, Namrata Kala, Supreet Kaur, Gabriel Kreindler, Matt Lowe, Sendhil Mullainathan, Benjamin Olken, Benjamin Marx, Rachael Meager, Devin Pope, Matthew Rabin, Gautam Rao, Otis Reid, Chris Roth, all of the participants at the Russell Sage Foundation Summer Institute in Behavioral Economics, Heather Sarsons, Joshua Schwartzstein, Mahvish Shaukat, Elizabeth Spelke, Carolyn Stein, Avner Strulov-Shlain, Daniel Waldinger, Roman Zarate and Ariel Zucker.
-I would also like to thank the entire team at the Busara Center for Behavioral Economics for their superb advice and assistance with implementing this project.
+This project also benefited from conversations with Alonso Bucarey, Emily Breza, Sydnee Caldwell, Stefano Della Vigna, Dave Donaldson, Aicha Ben Dhia, John Firth, Chishio Furukawa, Rachel Glennerster, Nick Hagerty, Johannes Haushofer, Peter Hull, Namrata Kala, Supreet Kaur, Gabriel Kreindler, Matt Lowe, Sendhil Mullainathan, Benjamin Olken, Benjamin Marx, Rachael Meager, Devin Pope, Matthew Rabin, Gautam Rao, Otis Reid, Chris Roth, all of the participants at the Russell Sage Foundation Summer Institute in Behavioral Economics, Heather Sarsons, Joshua Schwartzstein, Mahvish Shaukat, Elizabeth Spelke, Carolyn Stein, Avner Strulov-Shlain, Daniel Waldinger, Roman Zarate and Ariel Zucker.
+I would also like to thank the entire team at the Busara Center for Behavioral Economics for their superb advice and assistance with implementing this project, and Martín Serramo for excellent research assistance.
 Finally, I would like to thank the Busara Center for Behavioral Economics, the J-PAL Directors Fund, the George and Obi Shultz Fund, National Science Foundation grant DGE-1122374, and the Weiss Family Program Fund for financially supporting this work.
-This project was registered with the AEA RCT registry under ID AEARCTR-0001500.
+This project was registered with the AEA RCT registry under ID AEARCTR-0001500 and data and code for replication can be found at AEA Data Repository (Dean 2023).